Skip to content

 import guance_monitor_k8s_pod_restart__main as main

-# Support for using filtering functions to filter the objects being inspected, for example:
+# Support for using filtering functions to filter inspected objects, for example:

 def filter_namespace(cluster_namespaces):